Projects

 FISH FIRST Project

-Welfare stakes are concentrated among a small number of decision-makers.
-About 101 producers account for nearly 90% of tilapia production.
-One producer alone accounted for an estimated 10 to 15% of total output in 2024.
-A welfare failure in a single large operation can affect very large numbers of fish at once.
+The sector is also highly concentrated.
+Around 101 producers account for nearly 90% of tilapia output.
+A single producer represented an estimated 10 to 15% of total production in 2024.
+That concentration means welfare failures in even one large operation can affect very large numbers of fish at once.